Usted está aquí

-Cellsure is a low-profit limited liability company (L3C) that is located in the biotech park at the University of Utah campus in Salt Lake City: 615 Arapeen Drive, Salt Lake City, Utah 84108
+Cellsure is a low-profit limited liability company (L3C) that is located in the biotech park at the University of Utah campus in Salt Lake City: 650 Komas Drive, Suite 107, Salt Lake City, UT 84108

-Not only does CellSure have a unique cell banking concept, CellSure also has a unique business model: Parents that bank with Cellsure are offered a choice between donation of their birth tissues at no cost, or family storage of their birth tissue stem cells for a price of $199 per year.
+Not only does CellSure have a unique cell banking concept, CellSure also has a unique business model: Parents that bank with Cellsure are offered a choice between donation of their birth tissues at no cost, or family storage of their birth tissue stem cells.
 With either choice, all mothers that participate with CellSure donate their umbilical cord tissue.
-Thanks to this fully integrated public/private banking model, CellSure can afford to offer private storage of newborn stem cells at a very low price.
+Thanks to this fully integrated public/private banking model, CellSure can afford to offer private storage of newborn stem cells at a low price.
 All mothers that participate with CellSure must pass a full medical screening, because every participant is a donor.
 The CellSure vision is to build a biorepository that is accessible to every child across the nation.

 The CellSure kit comes with everything your healthcare provider will need, as well as instructions for use.
 The placenta and umbilical cord are triple bagged before being shipped to the CellSure laboratory.

 The Cellsure kit for collection and shipping contains an active cooling system, not just insulation.
 Once the kit is packed and the cooling system is triggered, it will keep the contents cooled to the appropriate shipping temperature for 48 hours.

 Once the expectant mother completes the enrollment process, the CellSure collection kit is shipped via FedEx to their home.
 The expectant mother is responsible to take the kit with her to the facility where she will give birth.
 Following the delivery, the new mother (or partner) contacts CellSure who will arrange for a medical courier to collect the kit.
 The medical courier will ensure the kit arrives at the CellSure laboratory.